Zucchini Relish Recipe: A Great Way to Use Zucchini

-One of our favorite ways to use our home-grown zucchini is in Zucchini Sweet Relish.
-This tastes very much like the sweet India Relish made from cucumbers that we enjoy on our hot dogs and hamburgers.
-We like this relish in tuna salad, egg salad and on sandwiches.
-Zucchini sweet relish mixed with mayonnaise makes an excellent tarter sauce for fish with it's sweet/tart flavor.
+One of our favorite ways to use our homegrown zucchini is in zucchini sweet relish.
+This tastes very much like the sweet India relish made from cucumbers that we enjoy on our hot dogs and hamburgers.
+We like this relish in tuna salad, egg salad, and on sandwiches.
+Mixing the relish with mayonnaise makes an excellent tartar sauce for fish with its sweet/tart flavor.
 Add some to your pasta salads, too!

-- Pot large enough to fit 6 pint jars.
-This does not need a lid.
+- 1 pot large enough to fit 6 pint jars (this does not need a lid)

-- Jar tongs to remove hot jars from water bath.
+- Jar tongs to remove hot jars from the water bath

 - 10 cups zucchini, peeled, chopped

 - 2 cups onion, chopped